Fast methods to compute the Riemann zeta function: Outline of fast methods to compute

-Tables~\ref{zetamethod1} and~\ref{zetamethod2} contain data about the polynomial $f_{t,v}(x)$ in (\ref{eq:genericbook}) for various choices of $\beta$.
-One can show, under mild hypotheses, if one is capable of evaluating the exponential sums (\ref{eq:genericbook}) for all $v\in \{P,P+K,\ldots,2P-K\}$ to within $\pm\, t^{-\lambda-2}$ each using $t^{1/2-\beta+o_{\lambda}(1)}$ time, then the entire Riemann-Siegel main sum (\ref{eq:rsform1}) can be computed to within $\pm\, t^{-\lambda}$ in $t^{1/2-\beta+o_{\lambda}(1)}$ time.
+Furthermore, it is straightforward to show, under mild hypotheses, that if one is capable of evaluating the exponential sums (\ref{eq:genericbook}), to within $\pm\, t^{-\lambda-2}$ each, for all $v\in \{P,P+K,\ldots,2P-K\}$ (which is a total of $\approx (J+1) t^{1/2-\beta}$ such sums), using $t^{1/2-\beta+o_{\lambda}(1)}$ time, then the entire Riemann-Siegel main sum, rather than its last half (\ref{eq:blockbook}) only, can be computed to within $\pm\, t^{-\lambda}$ in $t^{1/2-\beta+o_{\lambda}(1)}$ time.
 In particular, the column $1/2-\beta$ in tables~\ref{zetamethod1} and~\ref{zetamethod2} is the complexity exponent with which $\zeta(\sigma+it)$ can be computed on the line $\sigma=0$ should the sums (\ref{eq:genericbook}) lend themselves to an efficient enough computation (in the sense just described).
-It is clear the restriction to the line $\sigma=0$ is not important, and a similar conclusion can be drawn for other values of $\sigma$.
+It is clear the restriction to the line $\sigma=0$ is not important, and similar conclusions can be drawn for other values of $\sigma$.

-Reformulating the main sum of the Riemann-Siegel formula in terms of quadratic exponential sums was carried out by Titchmarsh~\cite{TI} (page 99), and later by Sch\"onhage ~\cite{SC} and Heath-Brown~\cite{HB}.
+Reformulating the main sum of the Riemann-Siegel formula in terms of quadratic exponential sums was carried out by Titchmarsh~\cite{Ti} (page 99), and later by Sch\"onhage ~\cite{Sc} and Heath-Brown~\cite{HB}.
 But higher degree exponential sums were not considered in these approaches.
 Sch\"onhage sought an efficient method to evaluate quadratic exponential sums in order to improve the complexity of computing the zeta function.
-He observed if the values of the quadratic sums
+He observed that if the values of the quadratic sums